 We Can Help You

-If you find that someone you love is addicted to or abusing hand sanitizer or you need more information to answer the question of “is hand sanitizer safe to drink?” please contact us at The Ranch PA.
-Call at 717.969.9126 to learn more about this problem, as well as our treatment options like medical detox, dual-diagnosis, pain management, psychodrama, EMDR, and motivational interviewing.
+If you find that someone you love is addicted to or abusing hand sanitizer or you need more information to answer the question, “Is hand sanitizer safe to drink?” please contact us at The Ranch PA.
+Call 717.969.9126 to learn more about this problem, as well as our treatment options like medical detox, dual-diagnosis, pain management, psychodrama, and motivational interviewing.
 Our center is on 15 acres of beautiful Pennsylvania hills, giving you a relaxing place to recover.